THROGGS NECK CENTER

-The Literacy Program uses computers and technology to engage the participants in interactive learning.
-The literacy program also provides the participants the opportunity to participate in our monthly news letter.
+The Literacy Program uses computers and technology to engage the members in interactive learning.
+The Literacy Program also provides the members with the opportunity to participate in the monthly newsletter.

 (Skills, Mastery, and Resistance Training) is a nationally acclaimed prevention program.
-Participants will be exposed to various activities designed to hone their decision-making critical thinking skills, as well as learn how to avoid and or resist peer pressure the participants face.
+Members will be exposed to various activities designed to hone their decision-making and critical thinking skills, as well as, learn how to avoid and/or resist peer pressure the members may face.

 These activities are solely based on recreational activities that promote healthy living and physical recreation.
-Through a curriculum which helps emphasizes the importance of eating healthy and exercising, participants learn about the food groups in addition to learning the proper way to exercise.
+Through a curriculum which helps emphasize the importance of eating healthy and exercising, members learn about food groups, in addition to learning the proper way to exercise.
 These activities foster social and emotional competencies and physical well-being.
 These activities also provide opportunities for youth to explore their interests and creativity.

-Participants will receive instruction in dance, drama, and music and participate in recitals and events to showcase their work.
-In addition selected students will be apart of the music production classes.
-Music production is guided classes where participants learn how create their own music.
-Participants learn step by step from production to composing using the logic program.
+Participants will receive instruction in dance, drama, and music, as well as, participate in recitals and events to showcase their work.
+In addition, select students will be a part of the Music Production classes.
+Music Production is guided classes where members learn how to create their own music.
+Members receive step by step instruction from production to composing using the logic program.

 Arts and Crafts

-Participants get instruction on the various aspects of art.
-Through age appropriate activities participants learn how to draw, paint, and create various art projects.
+Members receive instruction on the various aspects of art.
+Through age-appropriate activities, members learn how to draw, paint, and create various art projects.

 Youth Development Training

-Additionally we have a second DYCD funded program which is geared to the teen population in the community.
-Our night center program operates Monday through Friday 6pm to 9pm.
-We offer tutoring in addition to college prep work.
-Participants work on their resume and cover letters in our learn to work program.
-The participants will have the opportunity to participate in college tours and community service events.
+Additionally, we have a second DYCD funded program which is geared to the teen population in the community.
+Our night center program operates Monday through Friday from 6:00 PM to 9:00 PM.
+We offer to tutor in addition to college prep work.
+Participants work on their resume and cover letters in our Learn to Work Program.
+The members will have the opportunity to participate in college tours and community service events.